-The equity risk to which the undertaking is exposed is due to the sensitivity of the value of assets, liabilities and financial instruments to changes in the level or volatility of stock market prices, including investment funds investing in equities.
+The equity risk to which the undertaking is exposed is due to the sensitivity of the value of assets, liabilities and financial instruments to changes in the level or volatility of stock market prices, including Collective investment undertakings investing in equities.

-The exposure to equities is 134.009 million euros (197.905 million euros in 2018), including exposure to the equities of Group entities.
+The exposure to equities is 156.635 million euros (134.009 million euros in 2019), including exposure to the equities of Group entities.